open-telemetry/opentelemetry.io/content/en/docs/zero-code/js/configuration.md

 OTEL_NODE_RESOURCE_DETECTORS=env,host
 ```

-### Excluding instrumentation libraries
+## Excluding instrumentation libraries

 By default, all
 [supported instrumentation libraries](https://github.com/open-telemetry/opentelemetry-js-contrib/blob/main/metapackages/auto-instrumentations-node/README.md#supported-instrumentations)
-are enabled, but you can use the environment variable
+are enabled, but you can use environment variables to enable or disable specific
+instrumentations.

+### Enable specific instrumentations

-`OTEL_NODE_ENABLED_INSTRUMENTATIONS` to enable only certain instrumentations by
+Use the environment variable `OTEL_NODE_ENABLED_INSTRUMENTATIONS` to enable only
-providing a comma-separated list of the instrumentation package names without
+certain instrumentations by providing a comma-separated list of the
-the `@opentelemetry/instrumentation-` prefix.
+instrumentation package names without the `@opentelemetry/instrumentation-`
+prefix.

 For example, to enable only
 [@opentelemetry/instrumentation-http](https://github.com/open-telemetry/opentelemetry-js/tree/main/packages/opentelemetry-instrumentation-http)